oracle/python-cx_Oracle/doc/module.rst

    caching applications.

+.. data:: SUBSCR_QOS_DEREG_NFY

+   This constant can be used when creating a subscription and specifies that the subscription should be automatically unregistered after the first notification has been received.

+.. data:: SUBSCR_QOS_PURGE_ON_NTFN

+   This constant is deprecated and will be removed in a future version of cx_Oracle.
+Use :data:`cx_Oracle.SUBSCR_QOS_DEREG_NFY` instead.

+.. data:: SUBSCR_QOS_QUERY

+   This constant can be used when creating a subscription and specifies that notifications should only be sent if the result set of the registered query changes.
+By default no false positive notifictions will be generated.

-.. data:: SUBSCR_CQ_QOS_CLQRYCACHE
+.. data:: SUBSCR_QOS_RELIABLE

-   This constant is a future possible value for the cqqos argument when creating a subscription.
-It specifies that client query caching be enabled.
+   This constant is a future possible value for the qos argument when creating a subscription.
+It specifies that notifications should not be lost in the event of database failure.

+.. data:: SUBSCR_QOS_ROWIDS

+   This constant can be used when creating a subscription and specifies that rowids should be included in the message objects that are sent.

 .. data:: SUBSCR_NAMESPACE_DBCHANGE